 Much like chemotherapy for cancer sufferers, traditional AIDS treatments involve powerful drugs that lead to vomiting, loss of appetite, and extreme bodily pain.
 Over the past decade, medical marijuana has shown it may help improve sleep, control nerve pain (neuropathy), increase appetite, prevent weight loss, and reduce nausea.

-Though marijuana has proven medicinal value, and is known to alleviate nausea, vomiting, and loss of appetite, and mimic drugs are used for these same medical concerns, each patient is different.
+Though marijuana has proven medicinal value and is known to alleviate nausea, loss of appetite, vomiting and mimic drugs are used for these same medical concerns, each patient is different.
 Individuals require a health professional’s recommendation and dosage suited to them personally.

 Nerve or neuropathic pain often decreases the quality of life of patients with HIV, even with opioid treatments.
 Cannabinoid receptors, easily targeted by cannabis and chemically-engineered mimic drugs, are located in the peripheral and central nervous system.
 They have been recently discovered to manage pain sensations sent to the brain and therefore our perception of pain.
 The cannabinoid receptors are also referred to as the endocannabinoid system, which is only recently being researched into its impact on nerve sensations.

-A Louisiana State study, published, in the AIDS Research and Human Retroviruses publication, that when THC (Tetrahydrocannabinol) was given to monkeys, over the span of 17 months, it resulted in less immune system damage in the digestive site.
-Gut immune tissue is a prime target of HIV.
+A Louisiana State study, published, in the AIDS Research and Human Retroviruses publication, that when THC (Tetrahydrocannabinol) was given to monkeys, throughout 17 months, it resulted in less immune system damage in the digestive site.
+The gut immune tissue is a prime target of HIV.

 The lead researcher of the Louisiana State study, Dr. Patricia Molina, states, “It adds to the picture and it builds a little bit more information on the potential mechanisms that might be playing a role in the modulation of the infection.”